Code-Institute-Submissions/HealthyEarth/README.md

  and to make changes in their life style to live a healthy life.
 This plat-form is to give them a push start and to persue people who already want this change to start it.
 * My Mentor, **Nishant Kumar**, for his guidance, help and advising me to understand what kind of design is better for user.
-* Tutor Support, for their endless support, all the time and great atitude.
+* Tutor Support, for their efforts support, all the time and great atitude.